Alternatives to bad credit loans

 Raise your credit score before applying

-This option can easier said than done, and it does require some time for your actions to reflect in your credit score.
+This option can be easier said than done, and it does require some time for your actions to reflect in your credit score.
 But if you have the time and ability, these are the best ways to raise your credit score quickly:

 - Request higher credit limits: Another way to improve your debt utilization is by upping your available limit.
 Contact your credit card issuer and ask if they will raise your credit limit — though make sure you ask if they will require a hard inquiry, as that will temporarily lower your score.